nuremics/nuremics/README.md

 - A _software unit_ corresponds to a single, testable function.
 It is the smallest building block of logic.

-- A _software item_ typically takes the form of a Python class, that encapsulates related functions (units) to serve a specific computational purpose.
+- A _software item_ typically takes the form of a Python class that encapsulates related functions (units) to serve a specific purpose.

-- A _software system_ refers to a complete application intended to be executed by an end user, replacing the traditional script or notebook.
+- A _software system_ refers to a complete application designed to be executed by an end user, replacing traditional scripts or notebooks.

+In practice, the core framework `nuremics` is composed of three foundational _software items_:

+- The `Process` class defines a generic process component.
+It provides a flexible base structure that can be extended to implement domain-specific processes within `nuremics-apps`.

+- The `Workflow` class orchestrates the execution of multiple processes in a defined order.
+It encapsulates the coordination logic and manages the progression of tasks throughout the workflow.

+- The `Application` class is the top-level component.
+It instantiates and executes a workflow, acting as the main entry point for any end user application developed within `nuremics-apps`.